eodms-sgdot/eodms-cli/README.md

 ## User Guide

-For the full instructions on using the eodms_orderdownload script, please visit the [eodms-rapi-orderdownload Wiki](https://github.com/nrcan-eodms-sgdot-rncan/eodms-rapi-orderdownload/wiki).
+For the full instructions on using the eodms_orderdownload script, please visit the [Wiki](https://github.com/nrcan-eodms-sgdot-rncan/eodms-rapi-orderdownload/wiki).

 ## Contact